usagitoneko97/klara/A4.Cfg/readme.md

 v ∈ LiveOut(m) ∩ ~VarKill(m).
 ```

-### Inserting Phi function using Pruned or semi-pruned form of SSA.
+### Inserting φ-function using Pruned or semi-pruned form of SSA.

-The advantage of semi-pruned compare with pruned SSA is that it avoids the computation of **Liveout** which can result in shorter inserting time for phi function.
-But the downside of that is it may generate redundant phi function.
+The advantage of semi-pruned compare with pruned SSA is that it avoids the computation of **Liveout** which can result in shorter inserting time for φ-function.
+But the downside of that is it may generate redundant φ-function.

 #### Semipruned SSA
-To compute the semi-pruned SSA, the program can compute the **globals set** of variables, which in other words taking the union of all UEVAR of all blocks.
-Phi function will only need to be inserted for these global variables since if a variable was not included in Uevar of any blocks, that variable can be said that it was only declared but not used anywhere else.
-This means that phi function for that variable was not necessary.
+To compute the semi-pruned SSA, the program can compute the **globals set** of variables, which in other words taking the union of all UEVAR of all blocks. φ-function will only need to be inserted for these global variables since if a variable was not included in Uevar of any blocks, that variable can be said that it was only declared but not used anywhere else.
+This means that φ-function for that variable was not necessary.

 In the process of computing the globals set, it also constructs, for each variable, a list of all blocks that contain a definition of that name, and it's called **Blocks Set**.